WilliamsToTo/causalscore_dialogue/README.md

 ```

 ## Usage
+`annotation/amazon_mturk_interface.html` is the annotation interface on amazon mturk.

 `run_text_classification.py` is the training script for unconditional independence classifier.

 `run_condtional_classifier_EM.py` is the training script for conditional independence classifier.